 Tracey Keenan moved from England to Switzerland 10 years ago when her banker husband was relocated for work.
-She has since, started up her company 'Ready, Steady, Relocate' which provides expats who are about to relocate to Switzerland or have recently moved there with all the critical information and essential tips needed to help them settle in Switzerland as quickly as possible.
+She has since, started up her company providing expats who are about to relocate to Switzerland or have recently moved there with all the critical information and essential tips needed to help them settle in Switzerland as quickly as possible.

 For more information read the Expat Arrivals Switzerland country guide or read about more expat experiences in Switzerland.